baillielab/sequential-gwas/docs/src/index.md

 CurrentModule = SequentialGWAS
 ```

-# SequentialGWAS
+# GenOMICC

-This is the documentation for the SequentialGWAS pipeline within the Baillie lab, the [repository is here](https://github.com/baillielab/sequential-gwas).
+This [repository is here](https://github.com/baillielab/sequential-gwas) provides a set of Nextflow pipelines that can be used to process GenOMICC data.

 ## Workflow DAG